Syed-Afzal-S/Multiclass-Image-classifier-/README.md

 * Instll tensorflow using command pip install tensorflow in command prompt

+* Editor used : Anaconda, you can use any of the editor as per your interest.

 # Installing libraries
   * Run following command in your command prompt for installing required libraries
     * os --> pip install os